 - Your toe may feel like it is throbbing.

 - Eventually, your nail may loosen from the nail bed and eventually fall off.

 If you have suffered a black toenail then it is likely you have either stubbed your toe, dropped something on it, or run a very long way.
 Trauma causes soft tissue injury resulting in bleeding under the nail.
 As a result the nail appears black.

 Blood has nowhere to drain to, therefore pressure under your nail increases causing pain.
 You may feel a throbbing sensation.
 This is because as your heart beats (creating a pulse) your blood pressure varies, hence the pressure in your toe increases.

 Black toenails are common in long distance runners and soldiers who undertake long distance marches in boots.

 Treatment for a black toenail

-Trephining is the process of making a hole in the nail, using a heated instrument about the size of a paperclip to pass easily through the nail.
+- A professional therapist or chiropodist may use somethign about the size of a paperclip to pass easily through the nail.

 - The nail is then covered with a small dressing to prevent infection.

-Nail removal is used in more extreme cases where the nail becomes misshaped or disrupted by the hematoma (swelling).
+- Nail removal is used in more extreme cases where the nail becomes misshaped or disrupted by the hematoma (swelling).